EinarMusic/EinarMusic/README.md

-- 👋 Hi, I’m Ranie Tavarez P.
+Hi, I’m Ranie Tavarez P.

-- Right now I'm just learning all that I can.
+Right now I'm just learning all that I can.

-- I like Vue.js.

-- I’m learning: Nuxt.js and PWA.

 <!---
 EinarMusic/EinarMusic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.